-Michigan, United States::
+Michigan, United States:

-Prime Meridian Property -
+Section 35 Property -

 On January 4, 2016, the Company made and entered into a 10 year Metallic Minerals Lease with the Michigan Department of Natural Resources for an area covering approximately 320 acres.
-The terms of the lease an annual rental fee will be required at a rate of US \$3.00 per acre per lease year 1-5 and for the 6-10 years the rate will be US \$6.00 per acre per lease year.
+Under the terms of the lease, an annual rental fee will be required at a rate of US \$3.00 per acre per lease for years 1-5 and US \$6.00 per acre per lease year for the years 6-10.
+A minimum royalty of US \$10 per acre is due for the eleventh year of the lease and increases by \$US 5 per acre through to the twentieth year.
+For the twentieth year of the lease and thereafter for the life of the lease, the minimum royalty is US \$55 per acre per year.

 The Company paid the first year rental fee and the required bond of US \$10,000.
 The Department of Natural Resources shall annually review the level of the performance bond and shall require the amount of the bond to be increased or decreased to reflect changes in the cost of future reclamation of the leased premises.

-There was no work performed during the three months ending March 31, 2016
+There was no work performed during the six months ending June 30, 2016